 The most common symptoms of chilblains include:

-Color Changes of the affected area of the skin:
+Color change on the affected area of the skin

-The condition can lead to general redness or blueness of the affected areas of the skin, or it can cause patchy discoloration.
-Changes in the color are usually visible through naked eyes.
-These color changes occur as a result of the body’s abnormal reaction towards repeated exposure to extremes of temperatures.
+The condition can lead to the affected areas of the skin turning red or blue, or it can cause patchy discoloration.
+Changes in color are usually visible through naked eyes.
+These color changes occur as a result of the body’s abnormal reaction towards repeated exposure to extreme temperatures.
 Erythema, with blanchable redness of the area, may also occur.

 Swelling may occur as a result of an accumulation of leaked blood in the surrounding tissues.
-The blood gets leaked from the capillaries when sudden rewarming happens after exposure to cold or humid conditions.
+The blood leaks from the capillaries when sudden rewarming happens after exposure to cold or humid conditions.

 Pain is a common symptom experienced by people suffering from chilblains.
-Pain due to chilblains can range from mild, moderate to severe.
+Pain due to chilblains can range from mild to moderate to severe.
 It may be a sharp, tearing, prickling, throbbing or dull, aching pain in the affected parts.

 A burning sensation usually occurs as a result of underlying nerve damage in the area affected by chilblains.
 Nerve damage also leads to tingling and numbness in the affected part, which feels like a burning sensation.